Celebrate the unique festival of love, brotherhood and peace in a native way...

 The history of the origination of the Holy festival can be traced back to Hindu Mythology, according to ‘Vishnu Purnan’ a religious text that talks about an evil king Hiranya Kashyap, who is evil through his deed conducted a long penance for Lord Brahma.

-After gaining the boon the king became more powerful and dictator and he started pretending himself to be god, as immortal as the boon was no lesser than being an immortal.
+After gaining the boon the king became more powerful and dictator and he started pretending himself to be a god, as immortal as the boon was no lesser than being an immortal.
 Hiranya Kasyapu started to build his own temples in the entire kingdom removing all the other temples of gods and goddesses and ordering all the citizens to pray to him.
 Those who were rejected faced death, even the religious priest.

 To show the power of God, a son was happened to born in the palace of king Hiranya Kashyap.
 This little boy is believed to be a manifestation of Lord Vishnu, who from a very early age was a devotee of Vishnu, this was not acceptable to the king, so he tried to kill his own and only son for disobeying the king and not worshipping him as a god.
 Multiple attempts were made to kill the boy but each time he was saved by Lord Vishnu.

 The final attempt was made by the king to kill his son, he invited his sister Holika who was blessed with a boon of being immune to fire.
 Accordingly, the pyre was lit and Holika sat on it, taking the little boy on her lap.

 By the end, the Holika was burnt alive but the boy emerged out of the fire without any sign of burn.
 Roared in anger the tyrannical king attempted to kill the boy but Lord Vishnu emerged in the palace in the form of Narasimha and tore apart the king.

 This shows, that no matter how powerful the evil force is; good will always overcome evil.
 To mark the victory over evil Holi is celebrated and also is celebrated in the name of Holika for her death.